There's now a 50% chance of world war as the Israel-Hamas conflict threatens to spread, hedge fund legend Ray Dalio says

 - Oops!Something went wrong.Please try again later.

-warns the Israel-Hamas conflict is likely to trigger more clashes in other places.
+said the Israel-Hamas conflict was likely to trigger more clashes in other places.

-The risk of a world war that includes the US and China has risen to 50%, the elite investor says.
+The elite investor said the risk of a world war that includes the US and China had risen to 50%.

-The economic historian says these kinds of battles tend to be brutal and often spread.
+The economic historian said these kinds of battles tended to be brutal and often spread.

-The Israel-Hamas clash threatens to spark other bloody battles, meaning it's now a coin toss whether a world war breaks out that includes the US and China, Ray Dalio has warned.
+The Israel-Hamas clash threatens to spark other bloody battles and it's now a coin toss whether a world war including the US and China breaks out, Ray Dalio has said.

-"In my opinion, this war has a high risk of leading to several other conflicts of different types in a number of places, and it is likely to have harmful effects that will extend beyond those in Israel and Gaza," the veteran investor and financial historian wrote in a LinkedIn post on Thursday titled "Another Step Toward International War."
+"In my opinion, this war has a high risk of leading to several other conflicts of different types in a number of places, and it is likely to have harmful effects that will extend beyond those in Israel and Gaza," the veteran investor who's also a financial historian wrote in a LinkedIn post on Thursday titled "Another Step Toward International War."

 "Primarily for those reasons, it appears to me that the odds of transitioning from the contained conflicts to a more uncontained hot world war that includes the major powers have risen from 35% to about 50% over the last two years," he said.